There’s something weird about me.

 But when I have these sensations it feels like something so much more.
 Like looking through the veil of the present, right into the past.

-As it turned out, I learned some years later, the old mansion was just that: the home of a rich local benefactor who along with his wife willed the estate to the town to be used as a public space upon their deaths.
+As it turned out, I learned some years later, the old mansion was just that: the home of a rich local benefactor who along with his wife willed the estate to the Town of Rye to be used as a public space upon their deaths.
 The period of decline that we so enjoyed was the transition period in between the time the widow vacated the premises and the time the town took over sometime in the 70’s, restored the mansion to its former glory and created a park for all to enjoy.
 I even played softball on a field situated not 100 yards from the place whose deserted nooks and crannies I once roamed and explored.

 So maybe I wasn’t looking back into the past after all.
 Maybe it was really the future…or more likely a little bit of both